UN Interagency Task Force on NCDs (UNIATF)

 28 June 2019 – WHO and its Regional Office for Europe, together with the United Nations Development Programme (UNDP), conducted an initial data collection mission in the Russian Federation to develop an investment case on noncommunicable diseases (NCDs).
 The study will seek to quantify the social and economic costs of NCDs for the country’s economy and to identify the most cost-effective interventions at the national level.

-27 September 2018 – Friends of the Task Force met during the Third High-Level Meeting on Noncommunicable Diseases (NCDs) at the United Nations General Assembly in New York.
-The side-event was hosted by the Russian Federation and WHO and co-sponsored by Jamaica, Kenya, Sri Lanka, Sweden and the United Arab Emirates.
+23 September 2019 - On Monday 23 September 2019, the Friends of the Task Force met during the High-Level Meeting on Universal Health Coverage (UHC) at the 74th United Nations General Assembly in New York.

 UN Interagency Task Force